-Humanities and Social Sciences (HASS) is a core subject in the Year 7 curriculum that sees students study human behaviour and interaction in social, cultural, environmental, economic and political contexts.
+Humanities and Social Sciences (HASS) sees students study human behaviour and interaction in social, cultural, environmental, economic and political contexts.
 It has a historical and contemporary focus, from personal to global contexts, and considers opportunities and challenges for the future.
 By studying HASS, students will develop the ability to question; think critically; make decisions based on evidence; devise proposals for actions; and communicate effectively.

 Developed in line with the Western Australian Curriculum, the HASS learning area consists of four courses: Civics and Citizenship, Economics and Business, Geography, and History.
-Each year, students undertake two Action Projects which foster increasing independence in critical thinking and skill application.
+Throughout the academic year, students will engage in various assessment types designed to enhance their critical thinking and practical skills.

-Through these engaging and innovative projects students develop:
+Through engaging and innovative teaching and learning activities students develop: